Responsive Web Design

-If your website is not responsive, it is, in fact a problem, because visitor retention, search placement and website user interest rates and time on site all go down if your website doesn’t adapt to different devices.
+If your website is not responsive, it is, a problem, because visitor retention, search placement, and website user interest rates, and time on site all go down if your website doesn’t adapt to different devices.
 People are no longer browsing the internet only through their desktops, but their tablets and mobile devices with smaller screens according to their device width.

 So, what does that mean for you and your business website?
 It’s simple.
 Your website and more importantly, your company brand, can reap the benefits of responsive website design.

 Here are my favorite 8 statistics that prove responsive website design works.